Authors of section

 The anatomical classification of osteomyelitis (see diagram) is important for understanding and localizing the infection.

-• Type III osteomyelitis (localized full-thickness cortical involvement), will require debridement of all necrotic bone.
+• Type III osteomyelitis (localized full-thickness cortical involvement) will require debridement of all necrotic bone.
 During debridement, the full extent of the necrotic area becomes evident.
-This may weaken the bone, or produce significant dead space.
-Soft-tissue coverage may be inadequate and require reconstruction.
+This may weaken the bone or produce significant dead space.
+Soft-tissue coverage may be inadequate and may require reconstruction.
 Fracture healing may be a problem that requires identification and treatment.

 classifications of wound infection